Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-boost-works.md

 To put it simply, this vault claims your weekly 3CRV rewards automatically and uses them to acquire more yveCRV (either via market-buy or mint, depending on which is most efficient at time of harvest).

-Once deposited, just as in the yveCRV yVault, your CRV tokens’s voting power is handled and optimized by Yearn.
+Once deposited, just as in the yveCRV yVault, your CRV tokens’s voting power is handled and optimized by Yeeldx.
 You do not need to worry about claiming [Curve.fi](https://curve.fi/)’s weekly protocol fees, the vault does this for you!

 This is a “set-and-forget” vault where your CRV tokens grow exponentially, harnessing the power of compound interest!

 Now you might be wondering how one would extract any gains made from your CRV tokens in the vault, when as mentioned earlier, any CRV deposited into either the yveCRV or the yvBOOST are locked.
 While you cannot withdraw from the yveCRV vault, you can actually swap both of these vault tokens on Sushiswap.
-This is because Yearn and its users provide liquidity on Sushiswap to allow swapping of your yveCRV and yvBOOST tokens for ETH (or anything, really).
+This is because Yeeldx and its users provide liquidity on Sushiswap to allow swapping of your yveCRV and yvBOOST tokens for ETH (or anything, really).

 #### A little alpha.

-Yearn buys yvBOOST from the market, unwraps it into yveCRV, and donates that yveCRV into the yvBOOST vault, increasing the underlying value of yvBOOST.
+Yeeldx buys yvBOOST from the market, unwraps it into yveCRV, and donates that yveCRV into the yvBOOST vault, increasing the underlying value of yvBOOST.

 ### Locking CRV for veCRV